GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToHostAHack.md

 ### Tips for Virtual

-What The Hack was designed to be hosted as an in-person or virtual event.
-While most details of ***how*** to hack were covered earlier in this document, we wanted to share some tips and lessons learned for improving the virtual experience based on previous What The Hack events that have been hosted.
+gHacks were designed to be hosted as an in-person or virtual event.
+While most details of ***how*** to hack were covered earlier in this document, we wanted to share some tips and lessons learned for improving the virtual experience based on previous gHacks events that have been hosted.

 - Require attendees to keep an open mic and use cameras as often as possible.
 Noisy pets, kids, or spouses.
 It's all fine in the spirit of keeping remote attendees engaged and feeling as though they are together.
 Just remember to mute the toilet flushes!
 - If a coach observes an individual on mute for long periods of time or not speaking up as the squad hacks, the coach should reach out in a private chat to ask the person if they need help.
 The goal is to keep the person engaged in the hack and away from their email, phone, social media, etc.